baekur-online/judy-fong-online/stories/malabar.md

 too much cigarette smoke and perfumes at champs de lýsee

 Lots of bakeries and pâtessire.
 The day prior I got a croissant and pain au chocolat at a different bakery.
+It might have been Boulangerie du Champ de Mars since they have similar bags for their pastries and its approximately the distance I walked away from the hotel.
+I highly recommend their croissant.
+It was delicious.
+They also sold pistachio macarons among other flavors like coffee, chocolate, and lemon.

 I went to La Parisienne Mickaël Reydellet boulangerielaparisienne.com and got brioche cadre sweet, a strawberry tartlet and a chousette de pomme.
 It was very flakey.
 The bakery was just around the corner from my hotel.

 carrefour city was a corner store that was often opened late despite Google listing it as having shorter opening hours. red oasis is like a mix between apple juice and ribena. i highly recommend along with orangina.

-boght soft sesame nougat from a chinese restaurant. it was delicious.
+boght soft sesame nougat from a chinese restaurant called traiteur asiastique DZ. it was delicious.
+Their website is traiteurdz.fr

-had delicious chicken alfredo linguine.
+At Bar du Central I had delicious chicken alfredo linguine.
+Their waitstaff understood both English and French.
+The meal also came with complimentary slices of baguette.
+This establishment is open late which is a plus when I was trying to fit a lot into my day as well as dinner.

+Ate vegetarian pho at Dong Phat.
+The duck was delicious but poorly cut.

 the lower bar of food was all acceptable